psilons/pypigeonhole-build/docs/impl_notes.md

     - The error: [Errno 13] Permission denied: '...\\vcruntime140.dll' happens
       when IntelliJ uses this environment, and we want to recreate this env.
       So close IntelliJ before re-creating conda environments.
-    - conda-build could screw up environments in windows if failed.
+    - conda-build could screw up environments on windows if failed.
 In that case, open a new command window.